Qiskit/documentation/docs/api/qiskit/qiskit.circuit.library.C3SXGate.md

 `qasm()`

 <Admonition title="Deprecated since version 0.25.0" type="danger">
   The method `qiskit.circuit.library.standard_gates.x.C3SXGate.qasm()` is deprecated as of qiskit-terra 0.25.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 </Admonition>